 On December 22, 2016, Donald Trump announced that Kellyanne Conway would join his administration as counselor to the president.

-In 2016, Kellyanne Conway appeared with senior aides of the Trump campaign at Harvard Kennedy School for a forum on the 2016 presidential race.
+On December 1, 2016, Kellyanne Conway appeared with senior aides of the Trump campaign at Harvard Kennedy School for a forum on the 2016 presidential race, where tempers flared during the event.

-In January 2017, The Guardian reported that a search of online legal dictionaries did not yield any results for the term 'alternative facts.'
+In January 2017, The Guardian reported that a search of several online legal dictionaries did not yield any results for the term "alternative facts."

-On February 2, 2017, Kellyanne Conway referenced a non-existent "Bowling Green massacre" on Hardball with Chris Matthews, later clarifying she meant "Bowling Green terrorists".
+On February 2, 2017, Kellyanne Conway referenced a non-existent event called the "Bowling Green massacre" during an interview on Hardball with Chris Matthews to justify President Trump's immigration ban.

 On February 5, 2017, CNN opted not to book Kellyanne Conway as a guest due to "serious questions about her credibility."

-On February 13, 2017, Kellyanne Conway claimed that former national security advisor Michael Flynn had the president's "full confidence", but hours later, Flynn resigned.
+On February 13, 2017, Kellyanne Conway claimed that former national security advisor Michael Flynn had the president's "full confidence".
+Hours later, Flynn resigned.

-On November 24, 2017, Walter Shaub, the former director of the OGE, filed an ethics complaint against Conway, arguing that she violated the Hatch Act when she criticized Doug Jones, a candidate in the 2017 U.S. Senate special election in Alabama.
+On November 24, 2017, Walter Shaub, the former director of the OGE, filed an ethics complaint against Kellyanne Conway, arguing that she violated the Hatch Act by criticizing Doug Jones, a candidate in the 2017 U.S. Senate special election in Alabama.

 On November 29, 2017, Attorney General Jeff Sessions announced that Kellyanne Conway would oversee White House efforts to combat the opioid overdose epidemic.

-In December 2017, the U.S. Office of Special Counsel (OSC) determined that Conway violated the Hatch Act in two television interviews in November and December 2017.
+In December 2017, the U.S. Office of Special Counsel (OSC) determined that Kellyanne Conway violated the Hatch Act in two television interviews.

-In 2017, Kellyanne Conway began serving as Senior Counselor to the President under Donald Trump.
+In 2017, Kellyanne Conway began serving as Senior Counselor to the President in Donald Trump's administration.

 In 2017, Kellyanne Conway spoke at the March for Life, an annual rally protesting abortion and Roe v.
 Wade.